EduJacinto/EduJacinto/README.md

 # EduJacinto
 > Hello, I am a Junior at the University of North Florida studying Computer Science 💻

-> I will be using this GitHub for version control (of course) and to host my personal and school projects.
+> This GitHub hosts my personal and school projects.

-> I would also like to collaborate with others!
+> I would also like to collaborate with others